harshal-14/harshal-14/README.md

 </p>

 - 🔭 I’m recently completed my Co-op at **Magna International New Mobility Division** & am back at WPI.
-- 🌱 I’m currently learning **SLAM, Applied LLMs, and C++ implementations for Navigation Algorithms**.
+- 🌱 I’m currently learning **Zephyr RTOS, Applied LLMs, and C++ implementations for Navigation Algorithms**.
-- 👯 I’m looking to collaborate on **Perception for Autonomous Systems, SLAM, Robotics**.
+- 👯 I’m looking to collaborate on **Embedded AI,SLAM, Robotics**.
 - 👨‍💻 All of my projects are available at [my portfolio](https://harshal-14.github.io/).
 - 📫 How to reach me: **harshalbhat14@gmail.com**.